 DOE Home Energy Rebates: Track your State’s Status, Plan Your Improvements

-As of mid-April 2024, 13 states have submitted their applications for the DOE Home Energy Rebate Program.
-New York is the first state to have their application approved.
-First rebates from these early applications are expected to be available this summer.
+As of June 4, 2024, 17 states have submitted their applications for the DOE Home Energy Rebate Program.
+New York is the first state to have their application approved and launched its program May 30.
 DOE has published fact sheets and an online tracker that enables you to see your state’s status and to view announcements of public meetings about state program design.

 As we’ve shared previously, DOE's Home Energy Rebate Program totals $8.8 billion in funding to be administered by states for two types of rebates: